unrealwork/atsd-use-cases/USVisa/README.md

 ### Data Visualization with Redash
 ----------------------------------

-SQL queries allow you search for and display specific information from a dataset in tabular format, but you are not able to directly output these tables in ATSD.
+SQL queries are a great tool for searching for and displaying specific information from a dataset in tabular format.
+One of the biggest drawback from SQL outputs is that you are not able show these tables as some kind graphical output. **But fear no more**!
 Axibase is partnered with [Redash](https://redash.io/), which is a open source data visualization tool.
-You can plug in your query results into Redash, and with a few simple steps, create graphical outputs for your SQL queries.
-Begin by walking through [setting up Redash though ATSD](https://github.com/axibase/website/blob/master/user-guide/data-sources/atsd.md).
+You can plug in your query results into Redash, and with a few simple steps, creategraphical outputs for your SQL queries.
+Begin by walking through
+[setting up Redash though ATSD](https://github.com/axibase/website/blob/master/user-guide/data-sources/atsd.md).
 The set up time should take you about 10 minutes.

 Let's begin by preparing a visualization for our last SQL query looking at refusal fees.

-1. After completing the walkthrough, form the 'Queries' dropdown select 'New Queries', as shown in the image below.
+1. After completing the walkthrough, from the 'Queries' dropdown select 'New Queries', as shown in the image below.

    ![Figure6](Images/Figure6.png)